HunterWylie55/Smokeping-VOW/README.md

 Smokeping install for VOW

 Step 1.
-Download zip file from Github or find it in Z:\Support Documents
+Download zip file from Github or find it in Z:\Support Documents\smokeping script

 Step 2.
 Exctract the zip file to an easily accessible location on your machine.